HMS Enterprise, commanded by a Gibraltarian, heads to Beirut to survey port after devastating explosion

 A Royal Navy survey ship whose captain is from Gibraltar will sail to Beirut to survey the Lebanese capital’s port following a massive warehouse explosion that sent a devastating blast wave across the city, killing at least 135 and injuring thousands.

-The cutting edge vessel HMS Enterprise, commanded by Commander Cecil Ladislaus, will carry out survey work in the port to establish the extent of the damage and help reopen critical infrastructure.
+The cutting edge vessel HMS Enterprise, commanded by Commander Cecil Ladislaus, will carry out survey work in the port to establish the extent of the damage and help reopen crucial infrastructure.

 UK Defence Secretary Ben Wallace said: “At the request of the Lebanese government, I have today authorised the sending of HMS Enterprise to help survey the Port of Beirut, assessing the damage and supporting the Lebanese government and people rebuild this vital piece of national infrastructure.”